Anusien/Town-Of-Us/README.md

 The Time Lord is a Crewmate that can rewind time and reverse the positions of all players.\
 If enabled, any players killed during this time will be revived.\
 Nothing but movements and kills are affected.\
-If enabled, the Time Lord can't use Vitals to make things more balanced.
+If enabled, the Time Lord can't use Vitals to balance the role.

 ### Game Options
 | Name | Description | Type | Default |